FinleyGibson/Datascience-Best-Practices/README.md

 To get started you will need to make sure [Python](#language-python), [Git](#version-control-git) and [Poetry](#packaging-and-dependency-management-poetry) are installed.
 Python and Git come pre-installed on both Mac and Linux systems, and Git is installed as part of Git For Windows, but Windows users will need to [download](https://www.python.org/downloads/) and install Python.
-You will need to additionally install Poetry, which can be done from the [website](https://python-poetry.org/) or by running:
+You will need to additionally install Poetry, which can be done from the [website](https://python-poetry.org/) or by running
 ```shell
 curl -sSL https://install.python-poetry.org | python -
 ```
 from the command line.
-Then run:
+Then run
 ```
 poetry config virtualenvs.in-project true
 ```